hazae41/cadenas/README.md

 # TLS in the browser

-#### DO NOT USE: Although it works well, this is still very usafe to use, even for MVP
+### DO NOT USE

+This is experimental software in early development

+1. It has security issues
+2. Things change quickly

 ### Current features
 - 100% TypeScript and ESM